port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/aws.md

 ```

 Similarly to the bucket, you can create and manage your own secret, or delegate it to the exporter.
-Either way, you need to put the secret value by your own, when the secret is ready.
+Either way, you need to add Port's credentials to the secret on your own, when the secret is ready.

 ### Exporter AWS serverless application